Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Boss-Based Objectives (100)

-There is one unlock for surviving for 2 minutes without taking damage for each boss.
+There is one unlock for surviving for 2 minutes without taking a hit for each boss.

 However, the following bosses have custom timers: